NVIDIA-AI-IOT/trt_pose_hand/README.md

 D) Mini-Paint

+  A mini paint app that let's you draw, erase and clear on your camera screen.

 The model was trained using the training script in trt_pose and the hand pose data collected in Nvidia.

 Model details: resnet18